Loading Runway...

 Scores reflect task-level structural exposure — not individual capability, work quality, or adaptability.

 Adoption data varies in quality by industry and region.
-Some segments have stronger evidence than others — your confidence grade reflects this.
+Some segments have stronger evidence than others — your confidence grade tells you exactly how much to trust each read.

 AI capability is advancing faster than any monitoring system can fully track.
 We mitigate this with continuous signal processing, but gaps exist.